 The target is an estimation that can be adjusted in the following step.

 3. Explore and investigate

 This step takes a significant amount of time.
 In the case of Micro Optimizations, it could be investigating specific queries of an endpoint.
-In the case of the Macro Optimizations, it could be exploring different technologies such as a new database or prototyping a new data model.
+In the case of Macro Optimizations, it could be exploring different technologies, such as a new database or prototyping a new data model.

 For this step, developers rely on different observability tools such as profiling, stress tests, unit tests, traces, monitoring systems, loggers, etc.